What is Infertility?

 When to see a doctor?

-You’re age 35 to 40 and have been trying to conceive for six
+-You’re age 35 to 40 and have been trying to conceive for six months or longer

 -You menstruate irregularly, not at all, or are very painful

-Ari Cohn, D.C. & Joseph Minnich, D.C.
-Journal of Pediatric, Maternal & Family Health – Chiropractic
+Ari Cohn, D.C. amd Joseph Minnich, D.C. did a case study on how a Successful Conception Following Reduction of Vertebral Subluxation in a 31 Year Old Woman and published their findings in the Journal of Pediatric, Maternal & Family Health – Chiropractic

 Clinical Features: A 31-year-old woman presented to the office with the intent of improving overall health.
 Her health history included headaches, digestive complaints and SI joint pain with bending.
 She also had been unable to conceive after nine months of attempting to do so.

 Intervention and Outcome: An initial examination of the nervous system showed poor function of the autonomic and motor nervous systems.
 The woman was recommended a course of care.
 After thirteen weeks of chiropractic care the patient reported two pregnancies – the first after five weeks of care, which was nonviable and the second at thirteen weeks of care, which was a successful conception.
 The second pregnancy was carried to term with no complications.